 Campus Advancement Club

 We will meet once a week and take on different tasks that will better the community.
 We will plan these tasks as a group and pick one to do each week.
 Its a great way to give back to our community and will definitely be a positive addition to your college resume.

 Chapel Acolytes and VergersTo ensure the smooth execution of chapel services.
 Acolytes assist at the altar and help maintain the sacristy, and Vergers serve as ushers.
 Acolytes and Vergers are on duty about once a week for services and meet about once a month for rehearsals and fellowship.

 The club will meet monthly to sample farmhouse cheese from around the world.
 Discussion will include the origin and history of the cheese along with it's pairings with companion foods.

-The Coffee Club seeks to explore the world of coffee.
+The Coffee and Tea Club seeks to explore the world of coffee and tea.
 By trying different coffees, making coffee with different water, trying different additives like milk, cream, sugar, members will seek to understand what goes into making good coffee.
 In addition, during each session a member will be responsible for teaching the group about different aspects of the world of coffee.
 Ultimately, the goal is to have students feel comfortable in picking out and making good coffee.

 Students learn and play the game of cribbage (a card game) one on one and in teams.
 Tournament play will be common.

 To provide opportunities for student leadership and responsibility for six to eight seniors who assist with matters of attendance, mentoring, and assisting administrators in a variety of tasks.